suz608/InstaCoffee/README.md

 ```

 ## Deployment
-Frontend Deployment: The frontend is deployed on Vercel.
-Simply push your changes to the repository, and Vercel will automatically deploy the app.
+Frontend Deployment: The frontend is deployed using Vercel.

-Backend Deployment: The backend API and PostgreSQL database are deployed using Render.
-Ensure your DATABASE_URL is set to the Render database connection string.
+Backend Deployment: The backend APIs and a PostgreSQL database are deployed using Render.

+[Deployed Address](https://instacoffee.vercel.app/) (Out of service because the free trial of the database expired.)

 ## License
 This project is open-source and available under the MIT License.